-CDFA Now Accepting Proposals for 2016 Specialty Crop Block Grant Program (SCBGP)
+CDFA Now Accepting Proposals for 2016 SCBGP

 California Department of Food & Agriculture (CDFA) has released the Request for Concept Proposals for the 2016 Specialty Crop Block Grant Program.
 This is a two-phase competitive grant program, with a first-phase deadline on December 4, 2015.
 Successful applicants will then be invited to submit a detailed second-phase proposals in March 2016.
 Applicants must submit proposals for projects that enhance the competitiveness of the California specialty crops.
 Specialty crops include fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).